 What to Wear in Bora Bora at Night

 Despite having some of the most luxurious resorts in the whole world, you’ll be surprised to hear that Bora Bora is actually fairly casual even at night.

 You don’t need to overdress, a maxi dress is perfect for night time in Bora Bora.
 You won’t see many people in tight, cocktail dresses at all.

 I personally wore either a maxi dress or one of my sundresses every single night and definitely didn’t feel out of place.

 I’d recommend bringing around 3 long, floaty dresses so you have different options.
 Most hotels offer a laundrette service so you can have them washed if you need to.

-It’s still pretty hot in the evenings in Bora Bora so loose, comfortable clothing is also ideal.
+I found that it was still pretty hot in the evenings in Bora Bora so loose, comfortable clothing is ideal.
 It doesn’t really drop below 75ºF in the evenings.

 Anything too tight will likely make you feel very uncomfortable in the heat so loose clothing is the way to go.